-Nature responds to changes in climatic conditions: It adapts itself.
-However, this process is frequently impeded by the human way of life and the economy.
-If this is the case, dynamic spatial and temporal adaptation processes are often only possible to a limited extent.
+Nature reacts to changes in climatic conditions: It adapts.
+However, it is often hindered by the human way of life and economy.
+If this is the case, dynamic, spatial and temporal adaptation processes are often only possible to a limited extent.

-For that reason, humans should support the naturally existing dynamics and the adaptation potential of nature by preserving and promoting the functionality of ecosystems.
-To preserve those animal and plant species that are bound to specific location and habitat conditions, they have to be given the opportunity to move to whatever habitat is most suitable for each of them.
-Thus, a large-scale assessment of protected areas beyond their boundaries is important to identify potential interlinked systems of biotopes.
-These requirements are necessary for the preservation of biodiversity.
+Humans should therefore support the naturally existing dynamics and adaptation potential of nature by preserving and promoting the functionality of ecosystems.
+In order to preserve those animal and plant species that are bound to specific site and habitat conditions, they must be allowed to escape to the most favourable habitat.
+It is therefore important to look beyond the boundaries of protected areas to identify possible interlinked biotope systems.
+These are necessary conditions for the preservation of biodiversity.

-The creation of an effective system of interlinked biotopes, which is also an objective of Natura 2000, is probably one of the most important measures in the area of "green infrastructure".
-According to the Nature Conservation Act (Federal Nature Conservation Act § 4), the federal states have to make at least 10 percent of their land area available for habitat network purposes.
-A large-scale examination is thus important.
+The creation of an effective system of interlinked biotopes, which is also the aim of Natura 2000, is probably one of the most important measures in the area of "green infrastructure".
+According to the Nature Conservation Act (BNatSchG § 4), states must make at least 10 percent of their land area available for a biotope network.
+Therefore a large scale view is important.

-Other "green" measures involve the installation and maintenance of near-natural green spaces in cities and alternate habitats.
-Another measure is the process protection as a nature conservation strategy that is based on the non-interference with natural processes of ecosystems.
+Other "green" measures include the creation and maintenance of near-natural green spaces in cities and alternative habitats.
+This also includes process protection as a nature conservation strategy based on non-intervention in the natural processes of ecosystems.

-In agriculture, there are further possible measures that contribute to nature conservation.
-Careful soil cultivation, the protection of the biological diversity of agriculture and a reduction of stress factors are meant to improve the synergy between agriculture, nature conservation, soil conservation, water conservation and climate protection.
-In that respect, organic farming constitutes an extremely environmentally friendly alternative to conventional agriculture.
+In agriculture, further measures are possible that contribute to nature conservation.
+Gentle soil cultivation, protection of agricultural biodiversity and reduction of stress factors are to improve the synergy between agriculture, nature conservation, soil protection, water protection and climate protection.
+Organic farming represents an extremely environmentally friendly alternative to conventional agriculture.

 Legal, political and management measures

-Policies at the federal and state level but also the international level have to ensure that suitable framework conditions for the dynamic adaptation of nature conservation are established.
-For this purpose, the concept of nature conservation needs to be refined with regard to climate change.
-The aim is to align nature conservation so as to ensure that as many functional ecosystems as possible are maintained to provide a maximum number of species with intact habitats.
+National and international policy-makers are called upon to ensure the right framework conditions for the adaptation of nature conservation.
+To this end, the concept of nature conservation needs to be further developed in view of climate change.
+The aim must be to gear nature conservation in such a way that as many functional ecosystems as possible are preserved, in order to provide an intact habitat for as many species as possible.
 The focus on small-scale protected areas should be reconsidered.
-Also flexible habitat boundaries can be an effective solution in view of migrating species.
+Flexible protected area boundaries can also be an effective solution in view of migrating species.

-Special precautionary measures are necessary for those species whose future habitats have no overlaps with their current distribution areas.
-In addition, species that are only capable of migrating to a limited degree require special protection.
-In their case, targeted measures introducing them to new habitats are worth considering.
+Special precautions are necessary for those species whose future habitats do not overlap with current distribution areas.
+In addition, species that are only capable of limited migration need special protection.
+In their case, targeted measures for settling in new habitats are conceivable.

-Also the monitoring of climate impacts on biodiversity plays an important role.
-The conservation of biological diversity requires transnational cooperation and a timely exchange of information.
-Against this background, a monitoring system for climate impacts and already initiated measures and the precise definition of target criteria is of crucial importance, too.
-Monitoring and early warning systems are also useful in order to support particularly affected species and habitats as well as for dealing with invasive species.
-Based on their results, risk assessments can be carried out and recommendations can be made.
-This is the only way to ensure that climate-related hazards and new requirements are addressed specifically and efficiently.
+The monitoring of climate impacts on biodiversity plays an important role.
+The conservation of biological diversity requires cross-national cooperation and early exchange of information.
+Against this background, a monitoring system for climate impacts and measures already initiated as well as the precise definition of target criteria is important.
+Monitoring and early warning systems are also useful for supporting particularly affected species and biotopes and for dealing with invasive species.
+Based on their results, risk assessments can be made and recommendations for action can be issued.
+Only in this way can climate-related risks and new requirements be addressed in a targeted and efficient manner.